 Next to that, businesses suffer from the following challenges:

-- Traditional tools are not fraudster-proof anymore: Tools that are meant to help reduce identity fraud, aren’t able to catch synthetic identity fraud.
+- Traditional tools are not fraudster-proof anymore: Tools that are meant to help reduce identity fraud aren’t able to catch synthetic identity fraud.
 Criminals are always looking for new ways to commit fraud, and not all organizations are keeping up with them.

 - It’s a significant problem for the financial sector: Synthetic fraud is incredibly dangerous and is a major problem for the financial industry.
 Unlike third-party fraud, where an entire identity is stolen and used to defraud enterprises and victims, synthetic fraud frequently has no specific victim.
 Without a specific victim, it becomes challenging for a business to detect and stop fraud from taking place.